bostiog1/Full-Stack-MERN/README.md

     * Users can search for posts by title or message content.
     * Users can filter posts by tags.
 * **Responsive Design:**
-    * The application is designed to be fully responsive, providing an optimal viewing experience across various devices (desktops, tablets, and mobile phones) using Material-UI.
+    * The application is designed to be fully responsive, using Material-UI to provide an optimal viewing experience across various devices (desktops, tablets, and mobile phones).
 * **Pagination:**
-    * Efficiently loads posts in chunks to improve performance and user experience when dealing with a large number of memories.
+    * Efficiently loads posts in chunks to improve performance and user experience when dealing with many memories.

 ## Technologies